ROBOTICS and SPACE EXPLORATION

 Because I think grown ups are ruining our planet, I am very interested in space travel and robots.
 I'm also learning code.
 I have my own Raspberry Pi, which I'm looking forward to using with the monitor I got for my 12th birthday.
+At 13, I've progressed to wiring up the big brother of my MiniMax, the Amphimax.
+This means figuring a few things out I'd not thought about when starting to make my smaller boat launcher.

 Space exploration depends on robots and automation.
 This is because man does not (yet) live long enough to travel the vast distances involved to be able to explore planets for himself as a visitor, and cryogenics is not advanced enough to freeze and thaw humans at the end of a long journey - though this is technology that may one day yield results.